Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

-# The Game Boy Mini Flashable Camera - a comprensive fork
+# The Game Boy Mini Flashable Camera - a comprehensive fork

 **A license free flashable version of the Game Boy Camera, in a small form factor.
 A fork I've made to render the project doable without extensive help.
 All necessary informations are there.**